Skip to content

 RVL Context Menu

-• Find '<object>' in Object Tree - this menu item is only available when you click on the cell from the Object column.
+• Find '<object>' in Object Tree - This menu item is only available when you click on a cell in the Object column.

-• Show XPath/Location for '<object>' - show the location string for the object.
+• Show XPath/Location for '<object>' - Shows the location string for the object.

-• Rename '<object>'... - rename object in the object repository and fix all references in the current sheet.
+• Rename '<object>'... - Renames the object in the object repository and fixes all references in the current sheet.

-• Play This Sheet - execute actions from the active sheet.
+• Play This Sheet - Executes actions from the active sheet.

-• Play Selection - execute selected range of actions only.
+• Play Selection - Executes only the selected range of actions.
 Useful for tweaking tricky actions and checking the result immediately.

-• Play From Here - start execution at selected line and proceed until the end.
-Useful to continue script from the point where it stopped.
+• Play From Here - Starts execution at the selected line and proceeds until the end.
+Useful to continue a script from the point where it stopped.

-• Ins Row - insert new row before the active one.
+• Ins Row - Inserts a new row before the active one.

-• Del Row - delete all selected rows.
+• Del Row - Deletes all selected rows.

-• Clear in Selection - clears cell values in selected region.
+• Clear in Selection - Clears cell values in the selected region.

-• Select All Rows - select full sheet.
+• Select All Rows - Selects the entire sheet.

-• Insert Selected Rows Here - clone rows at the current location.
+• Insert Selected Rows Here - Clones rows at the current location.

-• Move Selected Rows Here - move rows to the current location.
+• Move Selected Rows Here - Moves rows to the current location.

-• Copy Selection as JavaScript - translate selected range to the equivalent JavaScript and put its text to the clipboard.
+• Copy Selection as JavaScript - Translates the selected range to the equivalent JavaScript and puts the text to the clipboard.

-• Copy Selection as Text - put selected range as tab-separated text to the clipboard.
+• Copy Selection as Text - Puts the selected range as tab-separated text to the clipboard.

-• Wrap Selection Info If - enclose selected range into branch.
+• Wrap Selection Into If - Encloses the selected range into a branch.

-• Wrap Selection Into Loop - enclose selected range into loop.
+• Wrap Selection Into Loop - Encloses the selected range into a loop.

-• Extract Selection as new Sheet - make new sheet and move selected range into it.
+• Extract Selection as new Sheet - Creates a new sheet and moves the selected range into it.

 Sheet Tab Context Menu